jadecobra/python_tdd_exercises/source/AttributeError.rst

 ^^^^^^^^^^^^^^^^^^^

-* we try the solution we know for solving ``AttributeError`` using variables and update ``module.py``
+* I try the solution I know for solving ``AttributeError`` using variables and update ``module.py``

   .. code-block:: python

       function_0 = None

-  we see a :doc:`TypeError` in the terminal
+  I see a :doc:`TypeError` in the terminal

   .. code-block:: python

       E       TypeError: 'NoneType' object is not callable

-  this is new so we update our list of exceptions encountered
+  this is new so I update the list of exceptions encountered

   .. code-block:: python